2022 Indoor Play Options

 SUNDAY | A

 A session is highly competitive.
 Players are expected to be fluent in rotational systems and always know their place on the court.
 A players are generally specialized into one or two positions.
-A players are effective when executing the skills related to their specialty.
+A players are effective when executing the skills related to their specialty from both the front and back row.
 For example, an A hitter will likely get a kill off a good set and should only rarely hit out or into the net.
 The game at this level is significantly faster and more aggressive than in a B session.
 Players can run plays on good passes and can read the other team on out-of-system plays.

 SUNDAY | B